AndrianH18/espdrone-aruco-ros/README.md

 **Example (obtained from [here](http://www.uco.es/investiga/grupos/ava/node/57)):**
 ![room_setup_example](./documentation/img/room_setup_example.png)

 There are several dictionaries (variants) of ArUco markers available.
 We recommend using the `ARUCO_MIP_36h12` library available for download [here](https://sourceforge.net/projects/aruco/files/aruco_mip_36h12_pdf.zip/download).

+If you would like to combine 2 sheets of paper into a bigger ArUco marker, we have provided 20 split `ARUCO_MIP_36h12` markers [here](./documentation/aruco_mip_36h12_a3_size.rar).
+You can print these in A4 and combine them into (almost) A3 size.

 **Important notes!**
 * Each ArUco marker has its own numerical ID, 0 to 249 in the case of `ARUCO_MIP_36h12`.
 Make sure to keep track of which marker has which ID when you print them.
 Each marker has its ID faintly written on the bottom left corner.